ZyadZ2000/web_chat/README.md

 This repository includes both the back-end and front-end of the project.
 (Front-end is yet to be implemented)

+`Current Status: API completed and tested using jest.`

 # API Documentation

 This is a documentaion of the API provided by the server.